Rundles Wins Award for Best Local Authority Partnership Revenues at the Enforcement Excellence Awards 2022

 At the end of that retention period, your data will either be deleted completely or anonymised, for example by aggregation with other data so that it can be used in a non-identifiable way for statistical analysis and business planning.

-We do not share data with third parties other than those required in assisting the fulfilment of the requirements of a contract.
-These may be:
+We do not share data with third parties other than those required in assisting the fulfilment of the requirements of a contract

 https://www.experian.co.uk/legal/privacy-statement